Vocal cord nodules

 Of course, the pace of our lives and our professional accomplishments often do not allow for rest.
 In addition, leave for voice recovery is considered a luxury in most work environments.
 Therefore, the best thing we can do is to realize the factors that contribute to the problem and to aim for functional lifestyle modifications.

-Voice rehabilitation requires substantial and in-depth intervention, both with exercises and with personal development, improving the quality of life and daily choices.
+Voice rehabilitation requires substantial and in-depth intervention, both with vocal exercises and with personal development, improving the quality of life and daily choices.

-Changing the way we use the voice is not an easy task, as the way we behave in our voice is perfectly intertwined with all our other common, everyday habits.
+Modifying the way we use the voice is not an easy task, as the way we behave in our voice is perfectly intertwined with all our other common, everyday habits.
 We all know how difficult it is to change any habit, let alone change our vocal habits, which most of us don’t even know.
 The voice therapist accompanies and trains everyone with techniques that meet the specific vocal requirements of each individual.

 The techniques of the integrated Integrated Voice Therapy approach ensure a comfortable, functional and safe sound for every voice need.